Call Us On:

 Understanding Injunctions: Types, Costs and the Process of Obtaining One

 An injunction is a powerful legal tool issued by a court that orders a company or individual to cease an ongoing action, perform a specific action or refrain from future actions.
-This court order can have significant implications for those involved and breaching an injunction can result in being held in “contempt of court” with very serious consequences, including being sent to prison.
+This court order can have significant implications for those involved and breaching an injunction can result in being held in “contempt of court” with serious consequences, including being sent to prison.

 Common Uses of Injunctions